UbiquityDotNET/Llvm.NET/docfx/articles/InternalDetails/marshal-string.md

 ### Marshaling configuration
-LLVMBindingsGenerator supports a flexible configuration to identify which functions require which form of marshalling.
-For strings this is an instance of the [StringMarshalInfo](LLVMBindingsGenerator.StringMarshalInfo) class
+LLVMBindingsGenerator supports a flexible configuration to identify which functions require which form of marshaling.
+For strings this is an instance of the `StringMarshalInfo` class